 Major League Baseball has launched the 2016 Honorary Bat Girl Contest, which will recognize one fan per MLB Club who has been affected by breast cancer and has demonstrated a commitment to battling the disease.

 Seattle Mariners fans, ages 18 and older, can share stories about themselves or loved ones who are "Going to Bat Against Breast Cancer" by visiting HonoraryBatGirl.com, powered by MLB Advanced Media, for a chance to be recognized on-field by the Mariners on May 15 before the Mariners vs. Los Angeles Angels game.

 Fans also are invited to visit the site to vote for these inspirational stories, which are designed to provide hope and motivation for the fight against breast cancer.
-Entries can be submitted by breast cancer survivors, friends and family, advocates and/or supporters of the cause through April 14 at 4:59 p.m.
-ET.
+Entries can be submitted by breast cancer survivors, friends and family, advocates and/or supporters of the cause through April 14 at 1:59 p.m.
+PT.

-A panel of judges, including the guest judging panel, will help select the winning submissions based on the following criteria: originality, quality of writing, demonstration of commitment to breast cancer awareness and public appeal (as determined by online fan votes).
+Mariners pitcher Taijuan Walker, whose mother is a breast cancer survivor, will serve as a guest judge to help select the winning submissions.
+Entries will be judged based on originality, quality of writing, demonstration of commitment to breast cancer awareness and public appeal (as determined by online fan votes).